-- 1. When an odd address is set, the next lowest even address is used. - 2.
-A BREAKPOINT is accomplished by replacing instructions of the specified address.
-Accordingly, it can be set only to the internal RAM area.
-However, a BREAKPOINT cannot be set to the following addresses: - An area other than CS0 to CS6 and the internal RAM - A slot instruction of a delayed branch instruction - An area that can be only read by MMU - 3.
+1. When an odd address is set, the next lowest even address is used.

+- A BREAKPOINT is accomplished by replacing instructions of the specified address.
+Accordingly, it can be set only to the RAM areas in CS0 to CS6 and the internal RAM areas.
+A BREAKPOINT cannot be set to the following addresses: - ROM areas in CS0 to CS6 - Areas other than CS0 to CS6 except for the internal RAM - A slot instruction of a delayed branch instruction - An area that can be only read by MMU - 3.
 During step operation, BREAKPOINTs are disabled. - 4.
 When execution resumes from the address where a BREAKPOINT is specified, single-step operation is performed at the address before execution resumes.
 Therefore, realtime operation cannot be performed. - 5.
 When a BREAKPOINT is set to the slot instruction of a delayed branch instruction, the PC value becomes an illegal value.
 Accordingly, do not set a BREAKPOINT to the slot instruction of a delayed branch instruction. - 6.
-Note on DSP repeat loop:
+When the [Normal] option is selected in the [Memory area] group box in the [General] page of the [Configuration] dialog box, a BREAKPOINT is set to a physical address or a virtual address according to the SH7764 MMU status during command input when the VPMAP_SET command setting is disabled.
+The ASID value of the SH7764 PTEH register during command